timostamm/protobuf-ts/MANUAL.md

 Available plugin parameters:
-- "long_type_bigint" (default)
-  Sets jstype = JS_NORMAL for message fields with 64 bit integral values.
-  Only applies to fields that do *not* use the option `jstype`.

 - "long_type_string"
   Sets jstype = JS_STRING for message fields with 64 bit integral values.
   The default behaviour is to use native `bigint`.
   Only applies to fields that do *not* use the option `jstype`.

 - "long_type_number"
   Sets jstype = JS_NUMBER for message fields with 64 bit integral values.
   The default behaviour is to use native `bigint`.
   Only applies to fields that do *not* use the option `jstype`.

+- "long_type_bigint"
+  Sets jstype = JS_NORMAL for message fields with 64 bit integral values.
+  This is the default behavior.
+  Only applies to fields that do *not* use the option `jstype`.

 - "generate_dependencies"
-  By default, only the PROTO_FILES passed as input to protoc are generated, not the files they import.
-Set this option to generate code for dependencies too.
+  By default, only the PROTO_FILES passed as input to protoc are generated,
+  not the files they import.
+Set this option to generate code for dependencies
+  too.

 - "client_none"
-  Do not generate service clients.
+  Do not generate rpc clients.
   Only applies to services that do *not* use the option `ts.client`.
-  If you do not want service clients at all, use `force_client_none`.
+  If you do not want rpc clients at all, use `force_client_none`.

 - "client_call"
-  Use *Call return types for service clients.
+  Use *Call return types for rpc clients.
   Only applies to services that do *not* use the option `ts.client`.
   Since CALL is the default, this option has no effect.

 - "client_promise"
-  Use Promise return types for service clients.
+  Use Promise return types for rpc clients.
   Only applies to services that do *not* use the option `ts.client`.

 - "client_rx"
-  Use Observable return types from the `rxjs` package for service clients.
+  Use Observable return types from the `rxjs` package for rpc clients.
   Only applies to services that do *not* use the option `ts.client`.

 - "force_client_none"
-  Do not generate service clients, ignore service options.
+  Do not generate rpc clients, ignore options in proto files.

 - "enable_angular_annotations"
-  If set, the generated service client will have an angular @Injectable() annotation and the `RpcTransport` constructor argument is annotated with a
+  If set, the generated rpc client will have an angular @Injectable()
+  annotation and the `RpcTransport` constructor argument is annotated with a
   @Inject annotation.
-For this feature, you will need the npm package '@protobuf-ts/runtime-angular'.
+For this feature, you will need the npm package
+  '@protobuf-ts/runtime-angular'.

+- "server_none"
+  Do not generate rpc servers.
+  This is the default behaviour, but only applies to services that do
+  *not* use the option `ts.server`.
+  If you do not want servers at all, use `force_server_none`.

+- "server_grpc"
+  Generate a server interface and definition for use with @grpc/grpc-js.
+  Only applies to services that do *not* use the option `ts.server`.

+- "force_server_none"
+  Do not generate rpc servers, ignore options in proto files.

 - "optimize_speed"
-  Sets optimize_for = SPEED for proto files that have no file option 'option optimize_for'.
+  Sets optimize_for = SPEED for proto files that have no file option
+  'option optimize_for'.
 Since SPEED is the default, this option has no effect.

 - "optimize_code_size"
-  Sets optimize_for = CODE_SIZE for proto files that have no file option 'option optimize_for'.
+  Sets optimize_for = CODE_SIZE for proto files that have no file option
+  'option optimize_for'.

 - "force_optimize_code_size"